 Option #5 Medicare and Medicaid

-As an insurance agency, we provide guidance to truck drivers who are eligible for Medicare or Medicaid, helping them understand their coverage options and ensure they receive the medical care they need.
+As an insurance agency in Florida, we provide guidance to truck drivers who are eligible for Medicare or Medicaid, helping them understand their coverage options and ensure they receive the medical care they need.

 - Consider your healthcare needs: Before choosing a health insurance plan, it’s important to consider your healthcare needs.
 Think about the types of medical care you need and how frequently you need it.